HSB-647

 Enforcement Authority

 The attorney general may bring an action on behalf of the state to enforce the chapter and may seek an injunction.
-A private right of action is available to the parent, guardian, or custodian of a minor who uses a chatbot that does not comply with the chapter.
-Standing for private plaintiffs requires the minor to have used a non-compliant chatbot; no cure period or safe harbor is specified.
+A private right of action is available to a parent, guardian, or custodian of a minor who uses a chatbot that does not comply with the chapter.
+Standing requires the minor to have used a non-compliant chatbot; no cure period or safe harbor is specified.

 Penalties

-Attorney general enforcement: civil penalty of not more than $2,500 per violation, or $7,500 if a person violates an injunction issued under the chapter.
-Penalties deposited into the state general fund.
-Attorney general may also seek injunctive relief.
+Attorney general enforcement: civil penalty of up to $2,500 per violation, or up to $7,500 per violation of an injunction issued under the chapter.
+Injunctive relief is available.
+Penalties are deposited into the state general fund.
 Private right of action by parent, guardian, or custodian of a minor: civil penalty of not less than $100 but not more than $750, or actual damages, whichever is greater.
 Statutory damages do not require proof of actual monetary harm.

 Who Is Covered